Murphy-Facey/nlp_assignment_2/README.md

 python main.py
 ```

-Then you can navigate the client folder, ann run the following code:
+Then you can navigate the client folder, ann run the following commands from the terminal:
 ```cmd
 yarn add
 yarn start